-The C and C++ standards allow identifiers to be composed of '\' and the alphanumeric characters.
-C++ and C99 also allow universal character names, and C99 further permits implementation-defined characters.
+The C and C++ standards allow identifiers to be composed of '' and the alphanumeric characters.
+C++ also allows universal character names.
+C99 and later C standards permit both universal character names and implementation-defined characters.
+In both C and C++ modes, GCC accepts in identifiers exactly those extended characters that correspond to universal character names permitted by the chosen standard.

 GCC allows the '\$' character in identifiers as an extension for most targets.
 This is true regardless of the 'std=' switch, since this extension cannot conflict with standardsconforming programs.
 When preprocessing assembler, however, dollars are not identifier characters by default.
 Currently the targets that by default do not permit '\$' are AVR, IP2K, MMIX, MIPS Irix 3, ARM aout, and PowerPC targets for the AIX operating system.

-You can override the default with '-fdollars-in-identifiers' or 'fno-dollars-in-identifiers'.
-See [fdollars-in-identifiers], page 64.
+You can override the default with '-fdollars-in-identifiers' or '-fno-dollars-in-identifiers'.
+See [fdollars-in-identifiers], page 62.